wharfix/wharfix/README.md

 ## Quick start

-Checkout this repo and run: `nix-shell --run 'cargo run -- --repo https://github.com/wharfix/examples.git --port 8080'`
+Checkout this repo and run: `nix develop`.

+When in the dev-shell, run: `cargo run -- --repo https://github.com/wharfix/examples.git --port 8080`

 This will start a registry serving at localhost port 8080, serving expressions stored in the root of `./examples`.